philipdavey/philipdavey.github.io/_pages/aes.md

 author_profile: true

 # Table of Contents
-toc: true
+toc       : true
-toc_label: "AES Table of Contents"
+toc_label : "AES Table of Contents"
-toc_icon: "cog"
+toc_icon  : "cog"
 ---

 ## What is AES?